mortezakowkabi/jcb-persian-documentation/036-Setting-Site-View-Permission.md

 When a restricted page is accessed, JCB automatically **redirects** the user to this default view—avoiding endless loops or 403 errors.

 > 🧠 **Note:**
-> This feature prevents access errors but doesn’t replace Joomla’s permission logic—it’s a graceful fallback mechanism.
+> This feature prevents access errors but doesn't replace Joomla's permission logic—it's a graceful fallback mechanism.

 ---